RAVING-Informatics/BioinformaticsMasterclass/README.md

 2. Click 'Session'
 3. Click 'SSH'
 4. Under Remote host, put in the server address `146.118.68.201`
-5. Click 'Advanced SSH settings'
+5. Under Specify username, type 'ubuntu'
-6. Tick 'Use private key'
+6. Click 'Advanced SSH settings'
-7. Click the blue folder next to it and navigate to the private key file that was sent to you ('mykey2.pem')
+7. Tick 'Use private key'
-8. After getting prompted for 'login as', type 'ubuntu'
+8. Click the blue folder next to it and navigate to the private key file that was sent to you ('mykey2.pem')

 You should then see something like `ubuntu@ravinginformatics2:~$`